RunestoneInteractive/httlads/_sources/preface.rst

 * Learning Goals, Learning Objectives, and Glossaries added to each chapter.
 * Chapter titles that identify the data technique to be utilized while still letting curiosity about each of the datasets drive the exploration.
+* The fourth chapter has been significantly expanded to include a targetted introduction/review of Python.
 * The option to choose to use Google Colaboratory Notebooks or an Anaconda installation using Jupyter Notebooks.
 * Additional datasets presented as cases studies that focus on business applications added in addition to the existing case studies on other interesting topics.